jorenn92/Maintainerr/README.md

 - Radarr
 - Sonarr

-# Docker
+# Installation

-Automatic builds of the main branch are availabile under the jorenn92/maintainerr:latest tag.
+Docker images for amd64, arm64 & armv7 are availabile under jorenn92/maintainerr. <br />
-Data is saved under /opt/server/data, a volume should be created to make the configuration persistent.
+Data is saved under /opt/data, a volume should be created to make the configuration persistent.

-<br><br>
+For more information visit the [installation guide](docs/2-getting-started/1-installation/Installation.md) or navigate to \<maintainerr_url\>:\<port\>/docs after starting your Maintainerr container.

 Dockerfile:

     version: '3.7'